bibhash112/PRT/faq.md

 ### <a id="55"> </a> Sox validation in uDeploy/uRelease through Rally .

-Refer SOX Validation in uDeploy/uRelease through Rally (https://apps.na.collabserv.com/wikis/home/wiki/W52d8c1c91d6a_41eb_a30f_021c10f3ec18/page/SOX%20Validation%20in%20uDeployuRelease%20through%20Rally%C2%A0)
+Refer SOX Validation in uDeploy/uRelease through Rally [document](https://apps.na.collabserv.com/wikis/home/wiki/W52d8c1c91d6a_41eb_a30f_021c10f3ec18/page/SOX%20Validation%20in%20uDeployuRelease%20through%20Rally%C2%A0) in the ICX page.

 ### <a id="56"> </a> Snapshots failing at SOX validation step (Rally).